-Use this screen to scan for wireless LAn channel scan Result section.
+Use this screen to scan for wireless LAN channel notes and view the results.
+Click Scan to start, and then view the results in the Channel Scan Result section.
 The value on each channel number indicates the number of Access Points (AP) in that channel.